 - Get rid of pet hair

 - Open windows for a limited time to prevent dust from entering into your home

 - Dust doormats on a regular basis

 - Keep your dresser area and combs hair-free

 - Keep things where they belong

 - It is a collective effort.
-Hence, ensure involvement of all family members.
+Hence, ensure the involvement of all family members.

-Maintaining a clean and healthy home is not difficult but it does necessarily require time.
+Maintaining cleanliness in home is not difficult but it does necessarily require time.
 If you are caught up in your work and don’t get enough time to do the cleaning, hire someone to get the job done for you.